kamushadenes/apkrash/README.md

   jar         Convert APK to JAR using dex2jar

 Flags:
-  -c, --color           Output with color (only valid for text mode) -o, --format string   Output format, one of text, json, json_pretty, table (default "text") -h, --help            help for apkrash
+  -c, --color             Output with color (only valid for text mode) -e, --email string      Email to use for downloading APKs from Google Play -o, --format string     Output format, one of text, json, json_pretty, table (default "text") -h, --help              help for apkrash
-  -d, --onlyDiffs       Output only diffs (only valid for text mode)
+  -d, --onlyDiffs         Output only diffs (only valid for text mode) -w, --password string   Password to use for downloading APKs from Google Play

 Use "apkrash [command] --help" for more information about a command.
 ```